-With the launch of our new WBS Placements Fair coming up on the 8 October, we spoke to Placement Relationships Manager Chris to tell us all about the careers event and share his top tips on how to make a good first impression with employers.
+With the launch of our WBS Placements Fair, we spoke to Placement Relationships Manager Chris to tell us all about the careers event and share his top tips on how to make a good first impression with employers.

 Having worked with the WBS CareersPlus team for three years I have seen how the employment industry has changed and one of the recurring themes that I have seen during my time at WBS is how often graduate roles are being filled by students who have worked at that company previously during a placement year or internship.
 Fortunately, as a Careers Team we are prepared for this, and alongside our student workshops and careers coaching appointments we also host events where we organise for employers to come to WBS, this gives our students the perfect opportunity to network with these organisations.